Mediacorp: History

-After the separation of Singapore from the Malaysian federation, its radio and television outlets became part of Radio Television Singapore (RTS), a division of the Ministry of Culture.
+After the separation of Singapore from the Malaysian federation, its radio and television outlets merged to form Radio Television Singapore (RTS), a division of the Ministry of Culture.
 This led to expansions of the network, including a move to the new $3.6 million Television Centre at Caldecott Hill on 27 August 1966.
+The first colour test broadcasts took place on 2 May 1974, followed in July by its first live colour broadcast—the 1974 FIFA World Cup final.